A continuum of care

 The Anacortes Family Center provides a comprehensive approach to serve women and families with children.
 AFC creates an individualized plan to help each family reach self-sufficiency, with the goal of ending their reliance on social services.
 Our program includes homelessness prevention, emergency shelter, transformative housing, and affordable housing.

 Our emergency shelter offers a safe place for those in urgent need.
 Seventy percent of the clients we serve have experienced domestic violence, and eighty percent face some level of mental health challenge.
 Intensive case management helps clients identify barriers and set short and long-term goals and achieve self-sufficency by the end of our sixty to ninety-day program.
-AFC's holistic approach includes access to health care, legal assistance and mental health counseling.
+AFC's holistic approach includes access to health care, budgeting, life skill classes, legal assistance, and mental health counseling.

 A path to success